School of Public Policy & Management

 Students with relevant work history can jump into our part-time Master of Public Management (MPM) program, which prepares experienced professionals to manage in highly regulated industries such as healthcare, banking, and local government.

 For those interested in health-related careers, we have three offerings targeted to the rapidly growing health sector.
-The Master of Science in Health Care Analytics & Information Technology (MSHCA) primes students to be innovators who use advanced tech and data to improve health systems and firms; the Master of Science in Health Care Policy and Management (MSHCPM) prepares graduates for careers managing organizations and enterprises in this complex industry; and the Master of Medical Management (MMM), exclusively for experienced physicians, provides business skills to complement their medical expertise and ready them to become leaders in the field.
+The Master of Science in Health Care Analytics & Information Technology (MSHCA) primes students to be innovators who use advanced tech and data to improve health systems and firms; the Master of Science in Health Care Policy and Management (MSHCPM) prepares graduates for careers managing organizations and enterprises in this complex industry; and the Master of Medical Management for Physicians (MMM), designed exclusively for experienced physicians, provides business skills to complement their medical expertise and ready them to become leaders in the field.

 Heinz College’s School of Public Policy and Management is for future policy leaders who are concerned about societal consequences, who are excited by data and technology driven insights and who ultimately want to change the world for the better.
 If this mission appeals to you, I look forward to hearing about your aspirations.